What is Joomla! ?

 A number of minor changes have been made to facilitate the use of Mambelfish.

-The Solar Flare 2 template has been freshened with the new name.
-Andy Miller joined forces with Robert Deutz to delivere a stunning new Adminstrator Template for Joomla!
+- The Solar Flare 2 template has been freshened with the new name.
+Andy Miller joined forces with Robert Deutz to deliver a stunning new Administrator Template for Joomla!

 - A "check again" button has been added to the first page of the web installer.